seesmof/Spotify-Liker-CLI/README.md

 4. Fill in the required information for your app, including the name and description.
 5. After creating the app, you will be provided with a `client ID` and a `client secret`.
 These are unique identifiers for your app.
 6. Make note of the `client ID` and `client secret` as you will need them later.
 7. Set the `redirect URL` for your app.
 This is the URL that Spotify will redirect to after the user grants permission to your app.
+I recommend setting it to `http://localhost:8080`.
 8. Once you have completed these steps, you can use the `client ID`, `client secret`, and `redirect URL` in your code.

 #### Confirming authorizaiton